Convenience Leadership Programme

 - How can we decide on the right offer for a convenience store, and how do we evolve it in line with our customers?

 - What is great service and how do we deliver customer satisfaction?

-- Reflection session on the summit, what does it mean to my business?
+- Reflection on takeaways from the ACS conference.
+What have we learned?
+What does this mean for my business?

 - How can innovations be managed how can organisations be more agile?